 Both mudjacking and foam lifting are methods of lifting concrete by drilling strategic holes is the concrete slab.
 Those holes are used as access points to below the surface.
 Special hoses are used to pump a special substance through the holes to stabilize the soil underneath and lift the concrete slab.

-Mudjacking is the traditional method of lifting uneven concrete, but technological advances have made way for a more efficient method of concrete repair.
-Here are some reasons why foam lifting is more effective than mudjacking.
+Mudjacking is the traditional method of lifting uneven concrete, but technological advances have made way for additionally efficient methods of concrete repair.
+Here are some reasons why foam lifting is prefered over mudjacking by Denver Concrete Repair.

-Why Concrete Foam Lifting is Better than Mudjacking
+Why Concrete Foam Lifting is Prefered Over Mudjacking

 - Underground water retention from heavy rainfall, poor drainage and underground water pipes may cause mudjacking slurry to wash out